Role

 What was decided, and why

-Removing the intro copy.
+I removed the intro copy.
 The original wireframes opened with "Let us know if you're coming and answer a few quick questions to help us plan."
-It was cut — the screens are self-explanatory.
+It was doing nothing — the screens speak for themselves.

-No Maybe.
-A maybe as an option creates uncertainty for the organiser without giving the guest anything useful.
-The RSVP is a commitment, not a mood, so the options are yes or no.
+I didn't give Maybe as an option.
+It creates uncertainty for the organiser without giving the guest anything useful.
+The RSVP is a commitment, not a mood — yes or no.

-The flow below is for groups.
-If the organiser selects a plus one invitation, the guest checklist screen adapts — instead of pre-filled names, the guest types their companion's name directly.
+The flow shown here is for a named group.
+If the organiser selects plus one, the guest checklist adapts — instead of pre-filled names, the guest types their companion's name directly.

 Dietary needs as free text, not a checklist — because nobody wants to be left without food.
-People know how to express their own needs; they've done it at restaurants repeatedly.
-An open field with examples gets richer data than a checklist that grows long and still misses something.
-For set menu events, the organiser can add a screen with predefined selection, e.g. fish or meat.
+People know how to express their own needs; they're used to doing it at restaurants.
+An open field with examples gets richer, more accurate data than a checklist that grows long and still misses something.
+For set menu events, the organiser can add a predefined selection screen — fish or meat, that kind of thing.

 Optional screens.
-The bus ride screen shown in this flow is an example of the organiser using the back office to gather specific information with an open answer field.
-Polls and additional input types are on the roadmap.
+The bus ride screen in this flow is an example of the organiser using the back office to add a specific question.
+Polls and additional input types were on the roadmap.

-The thank you screen breaks the layout rhythm intentionally.
-The flow is task-dense.
-The final screen earns its breathing room as an emotional beat rather than another form to complete.
+The thank you screen breaks the layout rhythm on purpose.
+The flow is task-dense — the final screen earns its breathing room as an emotional beat, not another thing to complete.

-Edge cases consciously deferred.
-If the primary guest can't attend but someone else goes in their place — both, happy and sorry flows include free message fields to handle this, even though choosing the answer is admittedly a difficult call for the user.
-Designing for 2% of users at the cost of clarity for 98% is the wrong trade.
+I consciously left some edge cases unhandled.
+If the primary guest can't attend but someone else goes in their place, both the yes and no flows include a free message field to cover it.
+It's admittedly a difficult call for the user, but designing for 2% at the cost of clarity for 98% would be the wrong trade.

 EXECUTION